airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 spot you specify.
 That memory is now available for your program to use.
 The way we tell Linux to move the break point is through the `brkbrk` system call.
-The `brk` system call is call number 45 (which will be in EAX).
-EBX should be loaded with the requested breakpoint.
+The `brk` system call is call number 45 (which will be in _%eax_). _%ebx_ should be loaded with the requested breakpoint.
 Then you call `int $0x80` to signal Linux to do its work.
-After mapping in your memory, Linux will return the new break point in EAX.
+After mapping in your memory, Linux will return the new break point in _%eax_.
 The new break point might actually be larger than what you asked for, because Linux rounds up to the nearest page.
-If there is not enough physical memory or swap to fulfill your request, Linux will return a zero in EAX.
-Also, if you call `brk` with a zero in EBX, it will simply return the last usable memory address.
+If there is not enough physical memory or swap to fulfill your request, Linux will return a zero in _%eax_.
+Also, if you call `brk` with a zero in _%ebx_, it will simply return the last usable memory address.

 The problem with this method is keeping track of the memory we request.